 Classes are held in-person at Kortright Presbyterian Church, 55 Devere Drive, Guelph.

-Each class comprises 6 sessions, usually two weeks apart.
+Each class comprises 6 sessions, usually two weeks apart (watch out for the exceptions to the rule!).
 The class day starts at 9:30 am.
 After a morning welcome and information period of 10-15 minutes, we get right to the instruction.
 Instruction and stitching carry on until noon.
 Most bring a brown bag lunch and join the other stitchers for some relaxed socialization.
 At 1 o’clock we’ll have a speaker or special project or trunk show until 2 pm.

 Are you doing some advance planning?
 You might like to know that the dates of our meetings will be: